-OTS Lite and interpositionIf you plan to use OTS Lite in an application that needs to propagate transactions between different transaction systems, you should be aware that OTS Lite is subject to certain limitations in the context of interposition.
-See "Limitation of using OTS Lite with propagation" on page 96 for details.Default transaction providerThe following variable specifies the default transaction system used by an Artix client or server: plugins:bus:default_tx_provider:plugin To select the CORBA OTS transaction system, you must initialize this configuration variable with the value, ots_tx_provider.
+OTS Lite and interposition

+If you plan to use OTS Lite in an application that needs to propagate transactions between different transaction systems, you should be aware that OTS Lite is subject to certain limitations in the context of interposition.
+See "Limitation of using OTS Lite with propagation" on page 59 for details.

+The following variable specifies the default transaction system used by an Artix client or server:

+To select the CORBA OTS transaction system, you must initialize this configuration variable with the value, ots tx provider.